tgross35/mariadb-udf-blog/rust-udf-blog.md

   expect that all values will be an integer or null.
 * `unwrap_or(0)` acts the same as `unwrap()` when the value is `Some`, but uses the specified value (0) when the value is `None`.
-This means that any null values have no effect on our sum.
+This means that any null values will use 0 so they don't .

-The last line `Ok(self.0)` just returns our struct's inner value, which represents our current running total.
+We add this to our struct's inner value, `self.0`, which represents our current running total.
+We then return it with `Ok(self.0)`.
 With that, our process function is complete!